 Parking on campus is monitored by campus police, and although the parking policy is very relaxed during the summer months, the regulations are enforced during the academic year.
 Visitors are encouraged to drop by Campus Police or the Admission office in Recitation Hall, in order to receive a free "Visitor" parking permit.

 Motor Vehicle Regulations

 Students are reminded that all motor vehicles must be registered with the University at the beginning of each academic year.
 Each year it is the operator's responsibility to affix the registered vehicle's validation tag to the rearview mirror in a visible manner.
-All parking tags will be available for pick up to students who have registered their vehicles online.
-The tags will be available in the Police Division 48 hours after registering online.
-Faculty & staff may register their vehicles using the link above or by visiting Campus Police.
+All student vehicle registration hang tags will be sent to their campus mailbox.
+Please allow 48 hours for registrations to be processed.
+Faculty and staff may register their vehicles using the link above or by visiting Campus Police.
 Parking tags for faculty and staff, who register online, will be sent through campus mail to the appropriate department.

 All students are expected to familiarize themselves with the University motor vehicle regulations and operate their vehicles with caution and good judgment.
 Validation tags are valid only for areas designated as student parking.
 Faculty, staff, and visitor areas are not for student parking.
 It should be noted that such things as careless operation, driving at an excessive speed, driving while under the influence of alcohol, or driving on any campus grounds other than campus roads are among the more serious abuses of the motor vehicle code and are not tolerated.
 The maximum speed limit on campus roadways is 15 mph Parking in any university cross-walk is prohibited.